 Surdex owns five Leica ADS100 Airborne Digital Sensor, one of the industry’s premier sensors, offering numerous benefits.
 The ADS100 has exceptionally crisp with vivid color derived from full red, green, blue, near infrared linear arrays at the nadir, forward, and back positions.
 In addition to having one of the widest swaths on the market, the ADS100’s acquisition process reduces and simplifies the production effort and reduces seamlines, resulting in reduced processing time and the corresponding QC time.

-Surdex owns two OpTech Galaxy LiDAR sensors, one of the most advanced and efficient sensors available today.
-It uses innovative LiDAR technology enhancements and incorporated flight and calibration software that significantly increases sensor performance, collection efficiency, improved data quality, and greatly simplifies the collection process.
+Surdex owns three Optech Galaxy Prime Lidar sensors, one of the most advanced and efficient sensors available today.
+It uses innovative Lidar technology enhancements and incorporated flight and calibration software that significantly increases sensor performance, collection efficiency, improved data quality, and greatly simplifies the collection process.